-Class AA Photography-1 or 2 years in project
+Class AA Photography-1 or 2 years in project.
+All photos should be 4x6"

-Please mount picture(s) on 5x7 white tagboard.
+Please mount picture(s) on 5x7 white poster board.
 If 2 pictures or more are required in a lot use 11x14 tag board.
 LOTS marked with an asterisk () are conference judged.
-Entry tag MUST be placed in the upper right hand corner of the exhibit on the front. see example
+Entry tag MUST be placed in the upper right-hand corner of the exhibit on the front. see example

-- Lot 1: My favorite color photo - Lot 2: 2 color or black and white photos same subject, different angles or views. - Lot 3: 1 photo, color or black and white, isolated against simple background. - Lot 4: 2 photos demonstrating horizontal and vertical views.
+Lot 1: My favorite color photo

+Lot 2: 2 color or black and white photos same subject, different angles or views.

+- Lot 3: 1 photo, color or black and white, isolated against simple background. - Lot 4: 2 photos demonstrating horizontal and vertical views.
 Does not need to be same subject.
 Color or black and white. - Lot 5: 1 photo using flash lighting. - Lot 6: 1 photo of 1 or more persons, color or black and white. - Lot 7: 1 photo of domestic animal (including pets, horses, cows, any animal found on a farm or home).
 No people in picture.
-May be color or black and white. - Lot 8: 1 photo of at least 1 person(s) and at least one animal(s), may be color or black and white. - Lot 9: 1 photo vacation, holiday, or special occasion, color or black and white. - Lot 10: 1 photo of Eau Claire Co.
+May be color or black and white. - Lot 8: 1 photo of at least 1 person(s) and at least 1 animal(s), may be color or black and white. - Lot 9: 1 photo vacation, holiday, or special occasion, color or black and white. - Lot 10: 1 photo of Eau Claire Co.
 Fair or any state, county, or local fair.
-Color or black and white. - Lot 11: My Favorite Black and white photo - Lot 12: 1 photo demonstrating lines, patterns, shapes, or textures.
-Color or black and white
+Color or black and white. - Lot 11: My favorite black and white photo

-- Lot 13: 1 photo demonstrating rule of thirds.
-Color or black and white. - Lot 14: 1 photo close up of flower(s).
-Color or black and white. - Lot 15: 1 photo demonstrating natural or man-made framing, color or black and white. - Lot 16: 1 photo demonstrating still life.
+- Lot 12: 1 photo demonstrating lines, patterns, shapes, or textures.
+Color or black and white - Lot 13: 1 photo demonstrating rule of thirds.
+Color or black and white. - Lot 14: 1 photo close-up of flower(s).
+Color or black and white. - Lot 15: 1 photo demonstrating natural or man-made framing.
+Color or black and white. - Lot 16: 1 photo demonstrating still life.
 See description at end of class lists.

 Class BA-Photography-3 or 4 years in project.
 LOTS marked with an asterisk () are conference judged.
-Entry tag MUST be placed in the upper right hand corner of the exhibit on the front.
-Please mount photos on 11x14 white tagboard.
+Entry tag MUST be placed in the upper right-hand corner of the exhibit on the front.
+Please mount photos on 11x14 white poster board.
+All photos should be 4x6" except for Lot 25 collage